“i think,” said the frog, frowning wisely, “you start feeling freedom once you have lost something…”

 anyway, back to the frog. it had remained the same size for almost ten years now. it appeared from time to time and hopped around wherever it pleased, then went back into the pot and vanished for days. we saw the frog a few times in calcutta, only twice in bangalore, but in bombay, for some reason, it roamed around the house quite frequently. perhaps it wasn’t comfortable in that house in bombay, just as we weren’t. some houses are like that.

-actually we had no idea the frog had travelled with the flower pots in the back of the truck all the way from calcutta to bangalore. we were quite sure, once the pots were brought down from our eighth floor apartment, it would have heaved a sigh of relief and landed on mother earth. possibly even made its way to the grand trunk road and got a ride back to jamshedpur.
+actually we had no idea the frog had travelled with the flower pots in the back of the truck all the way from calcutta to bangalore. we were quite sure, once the pots were brought down from our eighth floor apartment, it would have heaved a sigh of relief and landed on mother earth. possibly, the frog had even made its way to the grand trunk road and got a ride back to jamshedpur.

 i had shrieked with horror the first time it had shown its greenish slimy self on my balcony in calcutta while i was peering at the money plant’s roots. the frog was about two inches long and an inch and a bit in height. its eyes bulged and it hopped with a springy step, often jumping a much greater distance than you’d expect of such a tiny thing.